Interest rates held at 4.25%

 Pencil drawing styled image of the Bank of England

-The Bank of England has kept interest rates steady at 4.25%, opting for a cautious pause amid slowing inflation and ongoing economic uncertainty.
+The Bank of England (BoE) has kept interest rates steady at 4.25%, opting for a cautious pause amid ongoing economic uncertainty.
 The decision, a 6–3 majority vote by the Monetary Policy Committee, follows a quarter-point cut in May and reflects a measured approach to monetary policy as the UK economy navigates conflicting signals.

 A cautious pause on Threadneedle Street

-Headline inflation has continued its downward trend, with the Consumer Price Index (CPI) currently at 3.4%, well below the double-digit highs of 2022.
-However, services inflation and wage growth remain stubborn, while global risks - including oil price volatility and geopolitical tensions - continue to weigh on the outlook.
+At 3.4% inflation is well above the BoE target of 2%, although this is significantly lower than the double-digit highs of 2022.
+Services inflation and wage growth remain stubborn, while global risks - including oil price volatility and geopolitical tensions - continue to weigh on the outlook.

 April’s 0.3% contraction in GDP and signs of a cooling labour market have reinforced the Bank’s cautious stance.
 Bank of England Governor Andrew Bailey acknowledged that rates are on a "gradual downward path" but emphasised the unpredictability of global economic conditions.